madrilene/lenesaile.com/src/content/posts/en/2022-11-19-first-website.md

 This picture is familiar to every WordPress developer:

-{% imagePlaceholder "./src/assets/images/blog/ruefetto-php-error.jpg", "", "", "", "Screenshot of many lines of PHP errors caused by a incompability with PHP 8.1", "Hello darkness my old friend." %}
+{% image "./src/assets/images/blog/ruefetto-php-error.jpg", "Screenshot of many lines of PHP errors caused by a incompability with PHP 8.1", "Hello darkness my old friend." %}

 Under what felt like 1 meter of PHP error messages, it then appeared, exactly as I had left it well over a decade ago.